 A.4 Performance of other activities as per the financial statements

 Tax

-In 2017 the tax charge was £24 million.
-This compares with a tax charge of £49 million in 2016.
-The lower tax charge incurred in the year was primarily due to factors as follows:
+In 2018 there was a tax credit of £20 million.
+This compares with a tax charge of £24 million in 2017.
+The large tax variance was primarily due to factors as follows: